TG4001 is a therapeutic vaccine

 The concept behind TG4001 is to teach the immune system to recognise and destroy the cancer cells expressing HPV-16 antigens, specifically E6 and E7 antigens.

-Collaboration agreement with Merck KGaA, Darmstadt, Germany, and Pfizer under which Transgene sponsors a Phase II study.
+Collaboration agreement with Merck KGaA, Darmstadt, Germany, under which Transgene sponsors a Phase II study.

 Promising activity in Phase Ib/II trial (HPV-positive cancers) presented at SITC 2020